apparentorder/r53db/README.md

 # Route53 Database access from PostgreSQL

-*r53db* is a [Foreign Data Wrapper](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) for PostgreSQL.

-It provides read and write access to the AWS Route53 Database API via standard SQL semantics.
+*r53db* is a Foreign Data Wrapper for PostgreSQL that enables you to access AWS Route53 Database Zones like SQL tables.

+*r53db* supports reading from (`SELECT`) and writing to (`INSERT`/`UPDATE`/`DELETE`) your Route53 Database for simple records and [ALIAS Targets](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html).

+More advanced Route53 Database features like weights, geo-location etc. are not supported... *yet*!

 ## Demo